 - 5.01 Under St Francis City Code Chapter 7, residents are responsible for removing snow and ice from public sidewalks abutting their property within 24 hours. - 5.02 Residents are also responsible for clearing their driveway.
 The City will not remove snow from driveway entrances regardless of whether it has been cleared of snow before the City Vehicle arrives.
 The City does not plow private streets or accesses. - 5.03 Placing snow from private property into the street or plowing across the street is prohibited by State Law and the St Francis City Code Chapter 7.
-Snow placed in the street or on sidewalks and trails compounds maintenance problems and creates hazards for others. - 5.03 Trash and recycle containers: Trash and recycle containers awaiting pick up should be placed on driveway aprons or boulevard areas at least 2 feet behind curb line.
+Snow placed in the street or on sidewalks and trails compounds maintenance problems and creates hazards for others - 5.03 Trash and recycle containers: Trash and recycle containers awaiting pick up should be placed inside driveway aprons or boulevard areas at least 2 feet behind curb line.
 Do not place containers in the street.
-The City of St Francis is not responsible for broken or tipped containers.

-5.04 Fire hydrants: Fire hydrants need to be kept clear of snow for quick access in case of an emergency.
-The Public Works Department will make every effort to keep hydrants clear.
+The City of St Francis is not responsible for broken or tipped containers. - 5.04 Fire hydrants: Fire hydrants need to be kept clear of snow for quick access in case of an emergency.
+City residents are asked to keep the fire hydrants in their neighborhoods clear of snow.
 However, there may be times when this is not possible.
-Therefore, City residents are asked to help keep the fire hydrants in their neighborhoods clear of snow.
+The Public Works Department will make every effort to help residents keep hydrants clear.